 This price covers Classroom, pool sessions and lake session.
 Student materials for classroom, pool and lake are provided.

-The PADI E-Learning price is $220.00 payable to North Texas Scuba Divers for the pool and lake portions, plus the cost of $179.00 to PADI when you sign up online for the E-Learning portion.
-The E-Learning students are required to provide Fins, Mask and Snorkel prior to the pool sessions.
+The PADI E-Learning price is $375.00 payable to North Texas Scuba Divers for the pool and lake portions, plus the cost of $195.00 to PADI when you sign up online for the E-Learning portion.
+The E-Learning students can choose from in stock Fins, Mask and Snorkel prior to the pool sessions.

 Continuing Education course pricing does not include student materials and rental gear.

 Once you learn to recognize what types of fish you see, you’ll find it easier to reference the exact species after a scuba dive.
 For example, a butterfly fish in the Caribbean has a similar shape to a butterfly fish in Southeast Asia, but colors and markings may be wildly different.

 How to identify characteristics of local fish families and species.